 In May 2008, our affiliate, Insurance Strategies Fund, LLC, a Delaware limited liability company beneficially owned by Mr. Jon R. Sabes, our Chief Executive Officer, agreed to make discretionary unsecured general working capital loans to GWG Holdings for short-term working capital needs.
 In 2010, GWG Holdings repaid a total of \$1,446,825 outstanding in principal amount of earlier made working capital loans, together with a total of \$90,900 of interest on such loans.
-Presently, we owe no amounts to Insurance Strategies Fund.
+As of September 30, 2011, we owed no amounts to Insurance Strategies Fund.
 Nevertheless, an Amended and Restated Investment Agreement with Insurance Strategies Fund, dated as of September 3, 2009, remains in place.
 That agreement permits Insurance Strategies Fund to make additional discretionary unsecured short-term work capital loans in the future.